DavidSpivey/HA-Zone-Creator/README.md

 * Export and Import to/from the clipboard or a txt file for easy import into Home Assistant

 # Usage:
-Open the app and Home Assistant.<br>
+- Open the app and Home Assistant.
-Enter your MQTT ip address in Broker, username and password (if your MQTT instance is password protected)<br>
+- Enter your MQTT ip address in Broker, username and password (if your MQTT instance is password protected)
-Find your device ID in HA:
+- Find your device ID in HA:
-	Go to Settings > Devices & services > MQTT
+	- Go to Settings > Devices & services > MQTT
-	Click on your eMotion device
+	- Click on your eMotion device
-	Click on the first sensor
+	- Click on the first sensor
-	Click the gear
+	- Click the gear
-	Copy the portion of the Entity ID that is just the unique sensor number.
+	- Copy the portion of the Entity ID that is just the unique sensor number.
 For example, if your Entity ID is "sensor.lnlinkha_e04b410156c8000000000000d6ac0000_2", you only want to copy "e04b410156c8000000000000d6ac0000"
-Paste the Device ID into the app and click Connect.
+- Paste the Device ID into the app and click Connect.

 If everything is connected successfully, you will begin to see
-	A blue dot where there is motion
+	- A blue dot where there is motion
-	A red trail where motion has been
+	- A red trail where motion has been

 Move into the area where you want to create a zone, and move around in all the places the zone should be created.<br>
 Consider yourself to be "outlining" the zone with your body.<br>